 - Veterinary Medicine Complex

-KSU-IC can also assist in obtaining funding to advance transformative innovations, for example by engaging TechAccel, LLC, a forward-leaning investment company that KSU and KSU-IC helped establish.
-TechAccel focuses on co-development and de-risking of animal, plant and food ingredient technologies, targeting its resources to the center of the bio-agro innovation nexus.
+KSU-IP can assist in obtaining funding to advance transformative innovations by engaging Kansas City-based TechAccel, LLC, a forward-leaning investment company that KSU and KSU-IP helped establish.
+TechAccel focuses on co-development and de-risking of animal, plant and food ingredient technologies.

 Kansas State University and the city of Manhattan are working together to integrate the current and future development of facilities and infrastructure in the north section of the Kansas State Manhattan campus.
-The corridor will serve as a hotspot of research, education and professional training.
-It networks the research facilities with the university's academic, intellectual property and athletic facilities as well as with future startup and mature companies renting office and lab space in the corridor.
+The district serves as a hotspot of research, education and professional training.
+It networks the research facilities with the university's academic intellectual property and athletic facilities, as well as with future startup and mature companies renting office and lab space.